Deployment

 docker compose exec app ls -la build/

-# Check PM2 processes (production)
+# Check runtime services (production)

-docker compose exec app pm2 list
+docker compose ps app worker scheduler

 Database Connection Refused